 One of the most common questions we get asked by our Italy travel planning clients is, “Should we take our kids to the Vatican?”
 If it’s high on your wish list, the answer is yes … with caveats.
 The Vatican Museums, the Sistine Chapel and St. Peter’s Basilica are unquestionable highlights of a visit to Rome, yet they can overwhelm little ones if you come without a strategy.
 This is one place where advance planning pays off — winging it rarely works.

 Book an early morning or late evening tour.
-There is no real low season in Rome, and crowds at the Vatican can be shoulder to shoulder year-round.
+There is no real low season in Rome.
+Lines at the Vatican can be as long as several hours, and crowds are shoulder to shoulder year-round.
 The best approach?
 Opt for an early-hours or after-hours tour.
-It’s expensive but worth every penny, as you can truly engage with the art and kids have ample room to walk around and look at the things that catch their eye.
-These types of tours are offered in both small-group and private versions.
+It’s expensive but worth every penny, as you not only skip the line but truly get to engage with the art.
+Kids will have ample room to walk around and look at the things that catch their eye.
+These types of tours are offered in both small-group and private versions; our CB Travel Advisor team can help you book one that’s vetted for quality and kid-friendliness.

 Avoid “free Sundays.”
-While the Vatican Museums are closed most Sundays, they provide free entry from 9 am-12:30 pm on the last Sunday of the month.
+While the Vatican Museums are closed most Sundays, they provide free entry from 9 am-2 pm (last entry at 12:30 pm) on the last Sunday of the month.
 Talk about jam-packed!
 It’s hard to view the treasures on display as you make your way through the throng, let alone appreciate them, especially for kids who can’t see over anyone’s head.
-Bottom line, the cost savings aren’t worth the hassle.
+Bottom line, the savings aren’t worth the hassle.

-Our preferred Italy travel partner also hosts a 90-minute express tour that skips the museums and takes you straight to the Sistine Chapel.
+Our preferred Italy travel partner also hosts an express tour that bypasses most of the museum galleries to focus on the Raphael Rooms and the Sistine Chapel.
 Most Vatican tours follow a path that winds through the museums first, so this is a good option if you’re on a tight timetable or just want to see the famous frescoes.
-CB!’s Family Vacation Advisor team can help you book.
+Again, our Travel Advisor team can help you book.

 Fill up first.
 Start your tour with a full stomach.
 Most take at least two or three hours due to the size of the museums, and it’s easy for kids to get hungry and cranky before you’re through.
 Pack a light snack if necessary.
 There’s also a cafe onsite, though it is pricey and the food isn’t great.
-One of our favorite places to get a quick lunch before or after the museums is Pizzarium, which serves creative Roman-style pizza from a takeaway counter.
+One of our favorite places to get a quick lunch nearby is Bonci Pizzarium, which serves creative Roman-style pizza from a takeaway counter.

 Relevant Links: